 Current Research and Scholarly InterestsMy interest is in the care and evaluation of newborns.
 In particular, I have been focusing on improving the educational experience for our residents and students in the nursery regarding the examination and management of term or near-term infants.

-Lecturer, Pediatrics - Infectious Diseases
+Clinical Associate Professor, Pediatrics - Infectious Diseases

-Clinical Assistant Professor, Pediatrics - Hematology & Oncology
+Clinical Associate Professor, Pediatrics - Hematology & Oncology